KeitIG/LightMine/README.md

-Better meta generator in index.php                                | Achieved Script plugins: include more languages than only Javascript       | Achieved SQL Plugin development                                            | In progress User Plugin development                                           | Not started Update Framework version script                                   | Not started Root access for the owner + settings panel                        | Not started Mobile support                                                    | Not started
+Better meta generator in index.php                                | Achieved Script plugins: include more languages than only Javascript       | Achieved SQL Plugin development                                            | In progress User Plugin development                                           | In progress Update Framework version script                                   | Not started Root access for the owner + settings panel                        | In discussion Mobile support                                                    | In discussion